JetBrains/intellij-sdk-docs/topics/reference_guide/localization/internationalization.md

    - Given X terms and Y contexts, it will result in X*Y strings.
      It is acceptable to have several strings for small X and Y.
      For more cases, the translations may become unmaintainable.
-   - If terms are provided other by plugins via an extension point, the extension point API would require a change to provide full strings.
+   - If plugins provide terms via an extension point, the extension point API would require a change to provide full strings.

 #### Messages Depending on Numbers